rapid7/insightconnect-workflows/workflows/Block_Sender_in_Office_365_with_Slack/help.md

 # Key Features

-* A simple command sent from Slack will block a malicious email or domain using Exchange transport rules
+* A simple command sent from Slack will block a malicious email or domain using Microsoft Exchange transport rules (see references section)

 # Requirements